Hendrix-CS/csci150/projects/final.md

 ----------

 Unlike the other projects, you may work with one partner for the final project.
-You can also work individually if you wish.
-If you wish to work with a partner from the other section, ideally you should pick one of the two project demo days when you are both available to present.
-Regardless, you should plan to attend the demo day corresponding to your section in order to see everyone else's projects.
+You can also work individually if you wish.  <!-- If you wish to work with a partner from the other section, ideally you should pick one of the two project demo days when you are both available to present.
+Regardless, you should plan to attend the demo day corresponding to your section in order to see everyone else's projects.-->

 You have wide latitude in choosing what to do for your final project.
 The only requirements are that it should be **sufficiently complex** and